rapidsai/clx/siem_integrations/README.md

         ```aidl
         supervisorctl -c /etc/supervisor/clx_query_service.conf
         ```
-   5. Start CLX Query Service.
+   5. Start CLX Query Service from Supervisorctl CLI.
         ```aidl
         start clx_query_service
         ```
 ### Install and Run CLX Query

-1. Update configuration file `clx_query/default/clx_query_setup.conf` with hostname and port number of CLX Query Service.
+1. To establish communication between CLX Query and CLX Query Service, update the configuration file `clx query/default/clx_query_setup.conf` with the CLX Query Service hostname and the port number.
+The value of the `hostname` property should be the same as the IP used in the porperty `ALLOWED HOSTS` of `clx_query_service/clx_query_service/settings.py`.
+The value of the `port` property should be the same as the number used in the `command` property of `clx_query_service/conf/clx_query_service.conf`.

 2. Copy CLX Query to splunk apps directory.
     ```aidl